MiriamRGarcia/MiriamRGarcia/README.md

 |-------------|------|-------------|-------|
 | Smart Active Packaging with Antimicrobials | 🖳 Model | [Zenodo](https://zenodo.org/doi/10.5281/zenodo.3244153) | [Read Paper](https://doi.org/10.1016/j.fpsl.2019.100446) |
 | Virtual Representation of Fresh Produce Washing | 🖳 Model<br>📈 Data | [Zenodo](https://zenodo.org/records/17296203) | [Read Paper](https://doi.org/10.1016/j.ifset.2025.104307) |
+## Collaborations

-- We are also working on the following models in collaboration with other researchers:
+We are also working on the following models in collaboration with other researchers:
 - 🖳 &nbsp;&nbsp; [Code to simulate a compartment model of pacemaking in dissasociated Substantia nigra neurons with hyperbolic tetrahedral geometry](http://models.cellml.org/e/12b) with Rick Middleton and Febe Francis
 - 🖳 &nbsp;&nbsp; [Code to simulate Model for Mechanistic prediction of dissolved oxygen concentrations in surface water considering the influence of salinity and temperature](https://doi.org/10.5281/zenodo.18241279) with T.T.
 Yen Le

-- 🌐 For more details, visit the web page of the [Bio2Eng Research Group ](https://bio2eng.csic.es)
-- 👀 We are looking to collaborate on projects requiring the modelling of microbial dynamics.
-- 📫 How to reach me ==> 📨 miriamr @ iim.csic.es, 🦋 @MiriamRGarcia.bsky.social

 <!---